 Who has access to the trial feedback?

-The People Ops team, plus Carl, Jarrad, and Nabil.
+The People Ops team, your team/swarm lead, Carl, Jarrad, and Nabil.

 Who makes the decision on trial outcome?